 How to Prevent Mold After a Flood and Water Damage

 - Get it out – To remove standing water, use a special pump or water vacuum.
-If there’s sand or other debris remaining, use a shovel to disperse.
-Next, remove any plaster, drywall, carpet or other flooring from the space.
-Make sure to keep a record or what’s damaged and what’s thrown out.
+If sand or other debris is remaining, use a shovel to disperse.
+Next, remove any plaster, drywall, carpet, or other flooring from the space.
+Make sure to keep a record of what’s damaged and what’s thrown out.

 - Clean it up – Another round of vacuuming is often necessary, along with a pressure washing to remove any built-up stains.
-Wipe any surfaces with a cleaning solution to sanitize.
+Wipe any surfaces with a cleaning solution to sanitize them.
 Typically a gallon of water with ¼ cup of bleach will work well.
-Let to sit for 20 minutes and wipe to dry.
+Let sit for 20 minutes and wipe to dry.

 - Keep it dry – If possible, keep the indoor humidity below 50 percent with a dehumidifier or air conditioning.
-If you’re concerned about future flooding or leaks, consider installing a battery-operated water sensing alarm.
-These are best kept near a hot water heater, washing machine, or in the basement.
+If you’re concerned about future flooding or leaks, consider installing a battery-operated water-sensing alarm.
+These are best kept near a water heater, washing machine, or in the basement.

 Mold Growth on Wet Drywall

 Water stains always show on drywall when exposed to moisture.
-If the drywall isn’t quickly treated, it can be completely destroyed as the core loses its structure.
-Drywall damage can be short-term or long-term, but truly depends on whether it begins as water damage or mold growth.
-It’s important to take care or wet drywall from the beginning to prevent mold growth all together.
+If the drywall isn’t quickly treated, it can be destroyed as the core loses its structure.
+Drywall damage can be short-term or long-term but truly depends on whether it begins as water damage or mold growth.
+It’s important to take care of wet drywall from the beginning to prevent mold growth altogether.
 Mold can begin to grow on drywall in just 24 to 48 hours.
 This proves in times of a flood or leak it’s crucial to act quickly on the issue.

-For more information about mold remediation and how to protect your home after a flood, contact Rainbow Restoration today!
+For more information about residential mold removal and remediation and how to protect your home after a flood, request an appointment online or call Rainbow Restoration today!